adams-liu/coding-assesment-v/README.md

 1. `scraper.py` which is a web scraper that retrieves data off Crude Monitor.
 2. `main.ipynb` which is the main application that runs the distillation analysis on a Jupyter Notebook client.

 I decided to use Jupyter Notebook for this assessment because it made more sense to organize the main application in 4 different cells.
 The imports, functions, test cases, and the application.
 Also, Jupyter takes advantage of not having to recompile the entire script just to run a specific cell.

-You'll notice that the application will never require the user to copy a path for the chrome driver, this is because the scraper utilizes the ChromeDriverManager tool that will automatically checks and installs the latest chrome driver.

-Also, in the functions cells I tried to do as much code resuse as possible to make the code more modular and to make it easier to run tests and to debug.
+By making the functions more modular it made it easier to run tests and to debug.

 ### Assumptions